 Your key ingredients for this are the Route 53 managed DNS service in combination with Route 53 health checks.
 Route 53 allows you to create primary and secondary DNS record sets for a given record.
 This is best explained with an example.

 Imagine your web site is hosted on a number of web servers that are load balanced using an AWS Elastic Load Balancer (ELB).
 So in Route 53 you would create an alias record set that points to the ELB endpoint.

 We then set the routing policy to failover with a record type to Primary.
-This advises Route 53 to only send traffic to the IP address of the configured endpoint if the associated resource status is healthy.
+This advices Route 53 to only send traffic to the IP address of the configured endpoint if the associated resource status is healthy.

-For this to work you also need to create a Route 53 health check and associate it within the current record set.
+For this, to work you also need to create a Route 53 health check and associate it within the current record set.

-In its most basic configuration you would point the health check to the same target as the DNS entry.
+In its most basic configuration, you would point the health check to the same target as the DNS entry.
 Most of today’s modern web applications, though, rely on a variety of service tiers.
 Therefore you may want to consider the deployment of a custom health service as mentioned in my earlier post on AutoScaling.
 This way, the status of all sub-services contributing to the overall user experience can be included in your web site’s overall calculation.

 Secondary DNS record set

-Next we need to configure the secondary record set with the IP of your failover solution.
+Next, we need to configure the secondary recordset with the IP of your failover solution.
 Route 53 will respond with this target when the primary is considered unhealthy.
-Again, in its most basic form this could just be a public S3 bucket with a static web page that is enabled for website hosting.
+Again, in its most basic form, this could just be a public S3 bucket with a static web page that is enabled for website hosting.